 It helps to use a breast pump with various modes, speeds and suction levels.
 There’s also the type that mimics your baby’s nursing movements.
 Both features will provide the necessary gradation towards a higher breast milk supply.

 - Pump your breasts when your baby is taking long naps.
-This should keep your milk flowing.

 - If you’ve returned to work recently, try to express during your breaks.